menu

 Demographics

-In terms of college education, Mount Hope is nearly on par with the US average for all cities of 21.84%: 19.20% of adults 25 and older in Mount Hope have a bachelor's degree or advanced degree.
+The percentage of adults in Mount Hope who are college-educated is close to the national average for all communities of 21.84%: 19.20% of the adults in Mount Hope have a bachelor's degree or advanced degree.

 The per capita income in Mount Hope in 2022 was $34,741, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $138,964 for a family of four.